AdmcCarthy/Stroop_Effect/README.rst

 .. image:: docs\images\HA.png
    :scale: 100 %

-Where mean d is the mean difference between the paired data.
+Where μ represents the sample mean and lower case d is the sample mean difference between the paired data.

 The null hypothesis is that there will be no difference in the time taken to read through the list when the data is presented in incongruent or congruent form.

 The alternative hypothesis is that if the data is presented in incongruent form the time taken to read through the list will be different than the time taken when the data is presented in congruent form.

 As test sample will involve 24 participants, this will not be a measure of the total population.
+These samples will be used to make an inference about the difference between congruent and incongruent means of the population.

 A two tailed dependent sample t-test will be conducted using α = 0.05.

 A two tailed test is selected to test if the mean is not equal to 0 in either direction.
+This will be a paired sample t-test (or dependent sample t-test).
+This is preffered as there is a limited sample size of only 24 participants, when n < 30 a t-test is preffered.
+In addition no information has been provided about the population, for example if the population´s standard deviation is known then a Z-test could be considered.

+The t-test also requires that the variable distribution approximate the normal distribution.
+The visualizations of the variables section confirm that these variables approximate normal distributions.

 Limitations
 ~~~~~~~~~~~